As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 The middle is magic.

 First, you’ll start with softened butter.
-Some of my cookie recipes involve melted butter, which makes for a bit more dense cookie, but for these sugar-cinnamon lovelies, I wanted to keep things light.
+Some of my cookie recipes involve melted butter (like my classic chocolate chip cookies), which makes for a bit more dense cookie, but for these sugar-cinnamon lovelies, I wanted to keep things light.

 Typically, I find any excuse to add brown sugar to my baked goods (hello, moisture!), but I wasn’t so concerned about the moisture in these cookies.

-CREAM OF TARTAR IS ESSENTIAL IN SNICKERDOODLES
+CREAM OF TARTAR IS ESSENTIAL IN THESE SNICKERDOODLES

-The tang.
 Let’s talk about a little ingredient called cream of tartar.
 Here comes the cookie science!

 Cream of tartar is used for stabilizing egg whites and also in boiled/cooked sugar for coating things like popcorn.
 It’s actually an interfering agent, in that it prevents sugar from binding together and creating crystals.

-I am a huuuuuge fan of cinnamon (a satellite camp of my Equal Opportunity Cookie Camp is Cinnamon Camp), so any way I can get it into my baked goods more often, I’m all about it.
+I am a huuuuuge fan of cinnamon (see my cinnamon roll cheesecake if you also love cinnamon)– a satellite camp of my Equal Opportunity Cookie Camp is Cinnamon Camp– so any way I can get it into my baked goods more often, I’m all about it.